My wife is Filipina and one of the hallmark traits of Filipinos is that they can be a little matigas ang ulo, a Tagalog expression meaning “stubborn”.

 I myself struggle to do it and often come up with all sorts of excuses for why I am not changing.

-So, after years characterized by many arguments and failed attempts to get my wife to part with her quote-unquote “destructive” Filipino habits I have made a honest self-examination to find out where I have been ineffective and to what extent I can realistically expect her to change and to what extent I must just accept and learn to appreciate the things that will probably never change.
+So, after years characterized by many arguments and failed attempts to get my wife to part with some of her Filipino habits I have made a honest self-examination to find out where I have been ineffective and to what extent I can realistically expect her to change and to what extent I must just accept and learn to appreciate the things that will probably never change.

 I remind myself that in much the same way as there are things I want her to change there are things she wants me to change

-One of the reasons why my wife resists my attempts to get her to change is probably because, for many years, I viewed myself as the responsible Westerner who has his priorities straight and my wife as a person who comes from a less developed environment so, from my point of view, the things she wanted me to change were minutia and peanuts while the things I wanted her to change were the big stuff.
+One of the reasons why my wife resists my attempts to get her to change is probably because women often make an issue of what men view as “little things” so, from my point of view, the things she wanted me to change were minutia and peanuts while the things I wanted her to change were the big stuff.

-This is probably true in some areas (like money management for example) but if I continue to operate from the idea that the things I want my wife to change are important while the things she wants me to change are insignificant we are going nowhere.
+This might be true in some areas, but if I continue to operate from the idea that the things I want my wife to change are important while the things she wants me to change are “little” ones we are going nowhere.

 So the first step I have made is removing this idea and accepting that we are even: she is not changing the things I am requesting her to change and I am not changing too a lot of things she wants me to change, period.